sf-wdi-17/notes/lectures/week-10/_3_wednesday/dusk/ANGULAR_TESTING.md

 ### Part 6: Challenge Questions

+* What are some of the testing frameworks for a javascript server?
 * Do you need a server running to run Protractor tests?
 * Could you use Protractor to test React.js a competitor client MVC framework to AngularJS?
 * If you have a server running, will protractor tests test that everything is working on the server too?